ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 #### Optimistic updates

-There can be a conflict between the data returned in the form action and the new data from the load function.
-The form action data is "optimistic", meaning that what's returned will be displayed, assuming that all data was supposed to be updated.
+The data returned in the form action can conflict with the new data from the load function.
+The form action update is "optimistic", meaning that what's returned there will be displayed, assuming that all data was supposed to be updated.
 But if you update the form partially, the form data will be out of sync with the load function data, in which case you may want to wait for the load function data.
-This can be achieved with by setting `invalidateAll: 'force'`.
+This can be achieved with by setting `invalidateAll: 'pessimistic'`.
 Now the load function data will be prioritized, and the `reset` function will also use the latest load function data when called.

 ### resetForm